lparolari/high-school-assignments/README.md

 - if the exercise has a written solution, it should be contained in the `solution` directory
 - if the exercise has a base solution with some code, it should be contained in the `exercise` directory
 - if `.cpp` files are unique they should be called `exercise.cpp`
-- relations between exercises and they context should be excluded from exercise names, list them in the readme instead
+- relations between exercises and their context should be excluded from exercise names, list them in the readme instead

 ## Contributing